 - Producing State of the Watershed Reports.

 Understanding your lake’s historical water quality can be difficult in the absence of historical water quality data.
 Even with historical data, a robust data set is often required to establish statistical significance.
 For lakes with enough historical data, ALMS has undertaken Trend Analysis for Secchi depth (water clarity), total phosphorus, chlorophyll-a, and total dissolved solids, to investigate how those parameters have changed over time.
 Also consider supplementing LakeWatch data and Trend Analysis with local or traditional knowledge, or using modern scientific techniques, such as paleolimnology and satellite imagery, to better understand your lake’s history.

 Which Lakes are Sampled?
 What Lakes have been Sampled?

 Each year ALMS takes requests to have your lake sampled.
 Requests are prioritized based on the amount of historical data available for that lake, volunteer availability, and urgency.
-After sorting through the requests, we will select: 10 lakes which meet our priorities (Base Lakes), 6-10 lakes in the Lakeland Industry and Community Association boundaries pending funding (LICA Lakes), 5 Provincial Park Lakes, and a few additional lakes for an additional fee.
+After sorting through the requests, we will select: 10 lakes which meet our priorities (Base Lakes), 6-10 lakes in the Lakeland Industry and Community Association boundaries pending funding (LICA Lakes), 5 Provincial Park Lakes, and any additional lakes that are sampled on contract for an additional fee.
 If you are interested in having your lake monitored under the LakeWatch program, contact Caleb at firstname.lastname@example.org.

 LakeWatch has been a highly successful program, collecting rigorous water quality data since 1996.
-In total we’ve monitored water quality at over 100 unique lakes across Alberta, some over multiple years, for a total of over 350 annual monitoring records.
+In total, the program has monitored water quality at over 125 unique lakes across Alberta, some over multiple years, for a total of over 500 annual monitoring records.
 The animation below gives you a sense of the spread of lakes monitored by LakeWatch.
 Dots on the map represent lakes sampled by the program, while the size of dot represents the number of times a lake has been sampled.

 View our Complete List of Lakes Sampled, since 2021.